gvanrossum/gvanrossum.github.io/interviews/BrettCannon.md

 I remember for a long time I kept track of it as a way to try to poke companies to let people be more active at work.
-Like, please let your employees who are core devs do more because we only have so many active.Or donate to the PSF so someday we might be able to hire people, like we finally do now to help contribute consistently, because a lot of us just didn't get work time.
+Like, please let your employees who are core devs do more because we only have so many active.
+Or donate to the PSF so someday we might be able to hire people, like we finally do now to help contribute consistently, because a lot of us just didn't get work time.

 **Yeah, we have at least four developers-in-residence now.**
-**There's Łukasz, Peter, Serhiy, and Seth, the security guy.**
+**There's Łukasz, Petr, Serhiy, and Seth, the security guy.**

 Security engineer in residence.
 They don't call Seth a developer-in-residence from the PSF perspective because